All Episodes

 It's so much better for you.

-Tell me what you like to taste.
+Tell me what you like the taste.

 With a little butter on there.

-I think I need more though.
+I think I need more, though.

-You want to take it to the next level?
+You want to take it to the next level.

 We got one better for you on this.